 * Trading volumes light ahead of Labor Day holiday

-* Major indexes notch fourth straight week of gains
+* Indexes on track for fourth straight week of gains

 * Chicago PMI, consumer sentiment both top forecasts